jjvanzon/JJs-Reference-Architecture/code-style.md

 You might keep *variables* names similar to the `class` names and include the prefixes and suffixes, so it stays clear what they are.

-Apart form *pattern names*, here are some other suggested "last names" for `classes`:
+Apart form *pattern names*, here are some other suggested 'last names' for `classes`:

 |              | |
 |--------------|-|